compbiomedeu/compbiomedeu.github.io/applications/Alya/Alya_einf.md

 **Provider :** [**Barcelona Supercomputing Center**](https://www.compbiomed.eu/about/compbiomed2-core-partners/bsc/)

-Supercomputing efficiency of a simulation code is a multiplicative combination of different aspects (Figure 1).
+Supercomputing efficiency of a simulation code is a multiplicative combination of different aspects.

 <p align="center">
 <img width="600" alt="image" src="https://github.com/compbiomedeu/compbiomedeu.github.io/assets/32201263/d03a191e-adbb-47a6-a27f-e50262097a26">